Personal Loans – Application Forms Here

 - Visit the JFLT offices and complete an application form.
 Or, go to the download page here.
 JFLT staff will be pleased to answer any questions about the application form.
 Or you can call (416-635-1217), visit the office (4600 Bathurst Street, just north of Sheppard Avenue) or email the office at firstname.lastname@example.org

 - Some loans of less than $1,000 do not require any guarantors.
-Loans of up to $2,500 require one guarantor.
-Loans of up to $7,500 require two guarantors.
+Loans between $1,000 and $3,000 require one guarantor.
+Loans between $3,000 and $9,000 require two guarantors.
 Please have your guarantors complete the guarantor forms, which are included in the application package linked above.
 Criteria for guarantors are listed below.

 - Return all documents to JFLT offices with original signatures.
 Once JFLT receives all completed documents, your loan interview will be arranged.

 - Come in for a personal interview.
 Each applicant meets with one or two members of the loan committee and goes over basic personal and financial information that will help the committee make their decision.